hphilpotts/recipesme-react-spa/README.md

 Rather than passing the newly-added functionality up to a parent component, or indeed making the mistake of trying to directly change the `detailView` prop within `Footer.js`, I decided to incorporate an 'OR' operator within the JSX ternary statement condition which would evaluate both the `detailView` prop and a new `detailViewOverridden` state: if either evaluate to `true` the user is in 'detail' view and the "BACK" button should be rendered in the footer.

+I'm now working on providing user feedback upon action completion.
+I have used _MUI_ 'toast' notifications in the past so I felt this was a good place to start.
+I've decided to use 'snackbar' notifications for actions such as add recipe success, delete recipe success, etc.

+The first thing that has become apparent is that there is an added degree of complexity when working with notifications as part of a React SPA, as compared with using toast notifications with multi-page apps (a Django app, if I remember correctly) as I have done in the past.
+The first decisions to be made relate to where to place my notification components in terms of the parent-child hierarchy, and then how to go on to split different notification components up.

+I have decided to go with a `Notifier` component as a child of `App.js`.
+Each type of message will be a child component of `Notifier.js`.
+The 'show' functionality for notifications will sit in `App` and can then be passed down via `Body` to descendants as required.

+With this setup I have been able to get a simple 'success' notification (`Success.js`, shockingly) to display when a recipe is successfully added.
+The next challenge will be working out how best to render different notifications through the current setup.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Recipe steps cannot yet be reordered or edited during `AddRecipe` and `UpdateRecipe` form completion.